 With the passage of the Affordable Health Care Act and so many new patients coming into doctor's offices, there is a large demand for medical assistants in our area.

 What certifications will I be eligible to receive when I complete the program?

-Allied Health Department has Developed the Medical Assistant curriculum based on national guidelines so that they will acquire the competencies needed to be competent in the field.
-This first cohort will be eligible to take the NHA credentialing exam for medical assistants, the ASCP Phlebotomy exam and Medical Scribe certifying exam.
+Allied Health Department developed the Medical Assistant curriculum based on national guidelines so that they will acquire the competencies needed to be competent in the field.
+Currently, graduates will be eligible to take the NHA credentialing exam for medical assistants, the ASCP Phlebotomy exam and Medical Scribe certifying exam.